vit-pi/StaircaseModel/README.md

 7) Once all jobs are finished, zip the folder.

 ## Postprocessing:
 (Tested on Windows 11 Home, Windows 11 Home, Intel(R) Core(TM) i7-8550U CPU, 16 GB RAM, Python and PyCharm installed.
 Estimated install time: 1 hour.
-Estimated run time for a single Figure in [2]: 10 minutes.)
+Estimated run time for a single Figure in [2]: 10 minutes.
+Estimated run time for a single Movie in [2]: 10 minutes.)
 1) Place the zip file from preprocessing into the Build folder for postprocessing.
 2) Run the postprocessing code for producing the required output from the preprocessing data (such as figure).
 3) Your final output is ready.